fabifors/hackerNewsScrape/readme.md

 There are some steps involved in running this application.
 Below I will list a set of instructions on how to go about running this shi...
 I mean... beautiful application.

 ### 💾 Clone repo
-Go to the folder you would like to download the project to.
+Go to the folder you would like to download the project to and run:
 ```bash
 $ ~ git clone https://github.com/fabifors/hackerNewsScrape
 ```